 Zinc is an essential trace element that only recently came to light as important for human nutrition and is active in many processes within our bodies.

 Numerous aspects of cellular metabolism are zinc-dependent.
-Zinc plays important roles in growth and development, the immune response, neurological function, and reproduction.
-Even within each of our cells, zinc plays a role: it acts as a catalyst for enzymatic reactions; it’s an integral part of the structure and integrity of our cell proteins and membranes; it can even regulate gene expression and cell death.
+Zinc plays important roles in growth and development, the immune response, neurological function, and reproduction.1,2 Even within each of our cells, zinc plays a role: it acts as a catalyst for enzymatic reactions†; it’s an integral part of the structure and integrity of our cell proteins and membranes†; it can even regulate gene expression and cell death.†

 So, how much zinc do we need?
-The daily value (DV) for zinc is 15 mg for adults age 18 and older, including pregnant and breastfeeding women.
-This number represents the recommendation for the minimum zinc we need each day, but there is an upper limit to stay beneath, so it’s important not to overindulge in high zinc foods and supplements.
+The daily recommended intake of zinc is 11 mg for adults age 18 and older,.
+This number represents the recommendation for the amount of zinc we need each day, but there is an upper limit to stay beneath, so it’s important not to overindulge in high zinc foods and supplements.
 Zinc competes with copper essentially blocking copper from binding when proportions are unbalanced.
-The U.S. Food and Nutrition Board sets the upper limit for both dietary and supplemental zinc at 34 mg/day and 40 mg/day for pregnant/lactating women and all other adults, respectively.
+The U.S. Food and Nutrition Board sets the upper limit for both dietary and supplemental zinc at 34 mg/day and 40 mg/day for pregnant/lactating women and all other adults, respectively.1

 What can we eat to get zinc from our diet?
 There are many ways to consume enough zinc to support your health.
 Try foods like oyster, crab, turkey, as well as yogurt, milk, beans, nuts and fortified breakfast cereals.
 If getting enough zinc from diet alone may be an issue, consider taking a daily zinc supplement to fill any nutrient gaps.

 Leading busy lifestyles, we sometimes forget to take good care of ourselves, to eat healthily and to take our vitamins.
 To keep trudging on strong, don’t compromise your immune system by skipping your vitamins or supplements!
-Nature Made now offers VitaMelts Zinc that quickly dissolve in your mouth without the need for water—great for busy people on the go!
-Each naturally flavored Honey Lemon VitaMelt provides 15 mg of zinc—that’s 100% of your daily needs!
-Remember that although they are very tasty, VitaMelts are not candy and to stick to the recommended dose of 1-2 tablets per day.
-You can find Nature Made’s new quick and convenient VitaMelts at your favorite local retailer!
+Nature Made offers VitaMelts® Zinc that quickly dissolve in your mouth without the need for water—great for busy people on the go!
+Each naturally flavored Honey Lemon VitaMelt® provides over 100% of your daily need!
+Remember that although they are very tasty, VitaMelts® are not candy and to stick to the recommended dose of 1-2 tablets per day.
+You can find great tasting and convenient Nature Made VitaMelts® at your favorite local retailer!